 Community Alliance for the Homeless ($30,000) works to develop a comprehensive system to help end homelessness and coordinates local agencies that serve homeless individuals.

 Community LIFT ($25,000) focuses on neighborhood development and planning, creating partnerships and securing funding from public and private sources to make sound investments in neighborhoods and community development organizations, primarily in Binghampton, Frayser, and South Memphis.
+Read The Daily News article about the organization.

 Memphis Leadership Foundation ($25,000) supports the growth and capacity of faith-based organizations through training and technical assistance in governance, outcome measurement, resource development, and internal operations.
+Read The Daily News article about the organization.

 Momentum Nonprofit Partners ($25,000) trains staff and board leadership of nonprofits through educational programs and consulting services.
+Read The Commercial Appeal article about the organization.

 These grants support projects of broad significance and long-term benefit.